Back to All Events

-Soy de Barro is an elemental rite of passage —where every woman learns the ancient earth-skills of harvesting wild clay, shaping a functional cook pot with her hands, and firing our pots in an open fire ceremony.
+Soy de Barro is an elemental rite of passage —where every woman learns the ancient earth-skills of harvesting wild clay, shaping a functional cook pot with her hands, friction fire and firing our pots in a firing ceremony.

 Clay is a primal teacher; raw and gritty at the same time refined and supple.
 This sculptable rock dust under our feet is a miracle of a changing, alive creative planet.